Ferrari 248 F1

-The 248 F1 is a Formula One car, used by Ferrari for the 2006 season.
+The Ferrari 248 F1 is a Formula One car, used by Ferrari for the 2006 season.
 The chassis was designed by Rory Byrne, Simone Resta, Aldo Costa, Tiziano Battistini, Marco Fainello, John Iley and Marco de Luca with Ross Brawn playing a vital role in leading the production of the car as the team's Technical Director and Paolo Martinelli assisted by Giles Simon leading the engine design and operations.

 Background, design and technical specifications

-Naming and branding
+Naming

 The car was named after its V8 engine: 24 is the capacity in decilitres, and 8 the number of cylinders.
 The name broke the F200x system used from 2001 to 2005 and returned to a system similar to that used in the 1950s and 1960s (cf. Ferrari 312) but they did revert to the previous system the following year with the F2007.
-The 248 model was driven by race drivers Michael Schumacher and Felipe Massa.
-The 248 F1 was the first Ferrari since the F1-2000 not to wear the number one, denoting that the driver is world champion.
-The car also featured new sponsor decals such as Martini.
-This was also Vodafone's last year of sponsorship for the Scuderia as they announced that they would switch to McLaren Mercedes as title sponsor.
-Ferrari used 'Marlboro' logos in Bahrain, Malaysia, Australia, Monaco, China and Japan.

 Chassis

 The car was an update of the previous year's F2005.
 Although the V8 engine is shorter than the V10 used in the F2005, the wheelbase is actually the same, reported to be 3,050 mm.
 The wheelbase was retained via a new longer gearbox casing.
 The 248 F1 is the last Ferrari Formula One race car to use the single keel technology.

 The 248 was Aldo Costa's project as Rory Byrne was taking more of a consultancy role within Ferrari.